ayoayco/ayoayco/README.md

 🔭 I’m currently busy being a [frontend dev consultant in The Netherlands](https://www.linkedin.com/in/ayoayco/)

-👯 I’m looking to collaborate on opensource projects related to browser games components
+👯 In my spare time, I find it fun and engaging to collaborate on opensource projects (especially related to browser games components)

 🏆 Global [Innovation Winner](https://blog.angular.io/hack-for-good-6b500f1946a3#36f0) for the Hack for Good with Angular and NativeScript 2019;